-MEGAN W. DEEN of Fort Worth, Texas (member, legal & public policy committee).
+MEGAN W. DEEN of Fort Worth, Texas (member, Administration and Audit Committee).
 Deen is the chief financial officer for the Fort Worth Zoo.
 From 2011-2015, Deen was the accounting manager at Oak Hill Capital, and from 2002-2015, she was a senior manager at KPMG, LLP.
-She is a member of the American Institute of Certified Public Accountants and the Texas Society of Certified Public Accountants.
-Additionally, Deen is a sustainer of the Junior League of Fort Worth and a member of the Association of Zoos and Aquariums, a former committee member of the Harris Methodist Breakfast with St. NICUlas, and former volunteer for the March of Dimes Fort Worth, as well as a volunteer at Trinity Valley School, and the annual giving chair and former finance and a Master of Accountancy from Texas Christian University.
+She is a member of the American Institute of Certified Public Accountants.
+Additionally, Deen is a Sustainer of the Junior League of Fort Worth and a member of the Association of Zoos and Aquariums, as well as a volunteer at Trinity Valley School, and the annual giving chair and former finance committee member at the school.
+Deen received a bachelor's of business administration in accounting and finance and a master's of accountancy from Texas Christian University.
 Deen was appointed as a director for Tarrant County in 2018.